 Taking a cinnamon supplement may not only decrease blood-sugar levels, but may also lower your cholesterol.
 Research published in the December 26, 2003 edition of the journal "Diabetes Care," by a team of investigators led by A. Khan, determined that cinnamon improved glucose and lipid levels in people with Type 2 diabetes.
 Sixty participants with Type 2 diabetes received various amounts of cinnamon or a placebo for 40 days.
 Researchers concluded that cinnamon, in all amounts given, reduced amounts of serum glucose, triglycerides and LDL and total cholesterol in people with Type 2 diabetes.

 Humans need a limited amount of chromium, which is crucial for the insulin hormone to metabolize and store fats, carbohydrates and protein, according to the Office of Dietary Supplements.
 Chromium is difficult to absorb and dietary supplementation may be needed for those with a diet high in simple sugars, with infections and other conditions.
 The office of Dietary Supplements suggests that adult males under 50-years-old need at least 35 micrograms daily, and females, in the same age range, need 25 micrograms per day.

 Chromium and Glucose

 There is little evidence to support chromium's ability to help control glucose and insulin levels in people with Type 2 diabetes.
-The Office of Dietary Supplements reports that a review of 15 clinical trials, regarding the effects of chromium on glucose and insulin levels in subjects with diabetes as well as in non-diabetic subjects, found that chromium did not affect their glucose and insulin levels in any way.
-However, a Chinese investigation did show decreased levels of glucose and insulin in diabetic study participants, which may be attributed to a chromium-deficient diet, according to the Office of Dietary Supplements.
+The Office of Dietary Supplements reports that a review of 15 clinical trials, regarding the effects of chromium on glucose and insulin levels in people with diabetes as well as people without diabetes, found that chromium did not affect their glucose and insulin levels in any way.
+However, a Chinese investigation did show decreased levels of glucose and insulin in participants with diabetes, which may be attributed to a chromium-deficient diet, according to the Office of Dietary Supplements.